smatechnologies/opconmft-docs/docs/server-triggers.md

 ![OpCon MFT Agent Task ](../static/img/opcon-mft-agent-task-definition.png)

+Next, create the CloudEvents Trigger Definition from the CloudEvents Triggers screen.
 - Select the **+ Add** button.
 - Enter a unique name for the filter in the **Name** field.
 - Select the green **+** bar below Trigger Filters to add a filter.